Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/Setup.md

  5.0
 ```

 ## 4. Test Custom Operator Support

-In the homework we will use custom operators.
+In the homework, we will use custom operators.
 To test whether your installation works for custom operators, try

 ```julia
 julia> using ADCME